LennoxC/talking-heads/README.md

 ## Future Updates (work in progress)

-- Options for handling temporal data in the GNN in two situations:
-    - Each node has a single observation, but recorded at different times.
-    - Each node recieves multiple observations over time.
+Priority:
 - Multi-head attention (currently single-head).
-- Unet or patchwise attention to incorporate other gridded fields.
-E.g. a topography map.
-- Handling moving sensors.
 - Batching.
 Might require the same number of obs per batch?
-- Predict only mean if specified.
-- Setup testing for different architectures.
+Unless masked attention can fix it.
 - Shift from pred + background to multi-input graphs.
     - Add optional links between graphs for message passing.
 Essentially just combine the two graphs through concatenation and then build the connections.
     - Node type encoding might be desireable.
     - All node types will need the same latent space dimension.

+Lower Priority:
+- Options for handling temporal data in the GNN in two situations:
+    - Each node has a single observation, but recorded at different times.
+    - Each node recieves multiple observations over time.
+- Unet or patchwise attention to incorporate other gridded fields.
+E.g. a topography map.
+- Handling moving sensors.
 - Ability to inject a custom PyTorch Geometric layer.
 - Add helpers for freezing layers while training.